Scott Oki: Post-retirement activities

 When Oki retired in 1992, he reportedly cashed in stock options estimated at $100 million.
 Instead of retiring full-time, however, Oki spends most of his time working with charities and organizations that he care about.
 He now runs the non-profit Oki Foundation, owns several golf courses, and serves on dozens of advisory boards and boards of directors for both for-profit and non-profit companies.
 Oki brought the Seattle Sounders back in 1994 with the intent of putting all profits into the Oki Foundation.
 Adrian Hanauer took over as managing partner of the Sounders in 2002.
-Oki is the Co-Chair of the United Way of King County Campaign Board and Co-Chair of the Million Dollar Roundtable, Founder and Chairman of the Japanese American Chamber of Commerce, Founder and Co-President of the Chief Seattle Council Boy Scout Foundation, Co-Founder of Sounders For Kids, Co-Founder of America's Foundation for Chess, Co-Founder of SeeYourImpact.org and Co-Founder of Social Venture Partners.
+Oki is the co-chair of the United Way of King County Campaign Board and co-chair of the Million Dollar Roundtable, Founder and Chairman of the Japanese American Chamber of Commerce, Founder and co-president of the Chief Seattle Council Boy Scout Foundation, co-founder of Sounders For Kids, co-founder of America's Foundation for Chess, co-founder of SeeYourImpact.org and co-founder of Social Venture Partners.
 He is a past-President of the Board of Regents for the University of Washington and a past Chair of Seattle Children's Hospital Foundation, which he joined upon the invitation of Mary Gates, mother of his former boss.
 Oki also serves on the national boards for United Way of America, Boys & Girls Clubs of America, Japanese American National Museum, and the U.S. Ski and Snowboard Team Foundation.
 Scott Oki is a member of the National Executive Board of the Boy Scouts of America, the organization's governing body.

-Oki would often refer to his involvement in the Children's Hospital Foundation as a trigger point in his life, allowing him the insight that there are more interesting things to do than working eighty hours a week and that these included things that he can do for the community.
+Oki was involved in the Children's Hospital Foundation.
 Aside from his charitable activities, Oki and his wife, Laurie also founded a company called Nanny & Webster, which sells all-cotton blankets for babies.
 The couple donates all of the profits to children's charities in Seattle.

 Oki, along with Tom Ikeda, is one of the founders of the Densho project, a non-profit organization whose mission is "to preserve and share history of the WWII incarceration of Japanese Americans".